Welcome to Yeovil & South Somerset LETS

 As when using any notice board or advertisement, or when employing a trades person, it is up to you to check the credentials/qualifications of the person offering the service.
 The advantage of a LETSystem, being a network where people get to know each other, is that news - good or bad - gets around, and personal recommendation is more easily available.

 If you receive a good service ... tell people!
 If you receive bad service, it is your responsibility to sort it out with your supplier.
-If it was really bad, it might be better to inform LETS accounts than broadcast it around.
+If it was really bad, it might be better to inform the LETS arbitration group than broadcast it around.
 They may then after discussion at the next meeting suggest that particular service be withdrawn from the directory.

 Members are also reminded to check any legal requirements that may arise (e.g. child minding regulations) or insurance cover (e.g. somebody working on your roof).